Lavender (color): Light lavender (wisteria)

 The color wisteria is displayed at right.
 Wisteria, a light medium violet color is equivalent to light lavender.

 The Prismacolor colored pencil PC 956, which used to be called light violet and is now called lilac (the actual color of the colored pencil is equivalent to wisteria rather than lilac) is this color.

 Wisteria in this exact shade is one of the Crayola crayon colors on the list of Crayola crayon colors.
 It was formulated as a Crayola color in 1993.
 The first recorded use of wisteria as a color name in English was in 1892.

 Pink lavender

 The color pink lavender is displayed at right.

 The source of this color is the "Pantone Textile Paper eXtended (TPX)" color list, color #14-3207 TPX—Pink Lavender.

 Lavender pink

 After the introduction of the Munsell color system, in which purple, described as equivalent to red-violet, is described as one of the five psychological primary colors along with red, yellow, green, and blue, some people began to think of lavender as being somewhat more pinkish color.

 This color can be described as lavender pink or pale pinkish-purple when purple is defined as equivalent to red-violet as artists do.

 This tone of lavender, displayed at right, is the color designated as lavender (color #74) in the list of Crayola crayon colors.
 This version of "lavender" is a lot pinker than the other shades of lavender shown here.

-Before 1958, the color shown below as medium lavender gray and now called purple mountain majesty by Crayola was called lavender in Crayola crayons.